 Birkbeck, University of London has opted into the TEF and received a Silver award.

-When the right-wing terrorist Anders Breivik killed 77 people in Norway in July 2011, Norwegian Prime Minister Jens Stoltenberg said his country’s appropriate response would be 'more democracy, more openness, but not naivety'.
-Other leaders might have reacted differently to the same event.
 The purpose of this undergraduate programme is to offer you the skills to not only understand major political issues that affect the lives of millions of citizens in the UK and beyond - such as populism, terrorism, war and peace, Euroscepticism - but also develop your own views about them.

 Politics can be understood as decisions about who gets what, when and how, as American political scientist Harold Lasswell famously put it, but complex issues are rarely the result of a single factor or process.
 This means that students need access to a very broad range of expertise.
 This is what our Department of Politics - one of the best known in London and beyond - offers.

 Our academics are experts in a very broad range of geographical areas, including Britain, America, Europe and the Middle East.
 They publish in major academic journals on several sub-fields in the study of politics such as:

 public policy (ie when faced with an economic crisis why do some governments opt for funding cuts in what is known as ‘austerity’?)